mensonen/diameter/docs/guide/node.md

 Adding a peer as `persistent` will result in the node establishing an outgoing connection at startup and ensuring that the connection remains up, by means of reconnecting after connection loss, if necessary.
 A peer that is not set as persistent will never be automatically connected to.
+A reconnect attempt is *not* made, if the peer has been disconnected after a successful "Disconnect-Peer-Request".
+This can be overridden by setting the [`always_reconnect`][diameter.node.peer.Peer.always_reconnect] attribute to true.

 Adding a peer without specifying its ip addresses will only make the peer "known"; no outgoing connection is ever attempted and the initial connection